pocha/terminal-codelearn/README.md

 	cd demo-app
 	bundle install
 	cd ..

 	sudo su 	#the app needs to run as super user to be able to switch the user as 'su' gem install reel
 	gem install json
+	gem install eye

 	cd session/sample
-	ruby reel-server.rb
+	eye l test.eye
+	eye test start

 This will run the Terminal server at port 3001.
+To stop the server, run

+	eye test stop

+Eye is a process monitoring tool http://github.com/kostya/eye .
+I included it to monitor memory leaks in the server & restart the server if it dies.
+The logs are in session/sample/eye.log .
+The server logs is in session/sample/reel-server.log

+This starts the Terminal server.
+To be able to see the Terminal in action, the *demo-app* directory is included.

 Inside *app/controller/terminals_controller.rb*, change "pocha" to the linux username of your PC